Student Agenda

 during arrival, dismissal, between classes and lunches

-use of shared field during physical educatio classes or school-supervised organized sports
+use of shared field during physical education classes or school-supervised organized sports

 during instructional time or when supervised by a teacher as designated by the principal